Wednesday, May 2, 2018

 The peer review panel then critically evaluated the key conclusions included in the Draft Report and offered thoughtful recommendations to improve and strengthen the conclusions.
 Those recommendations will be carefully considered by FDA and NTP senior scientists and incorporated, as appropriate, into a Final Report that is expected to be released by August.
 In parallel, the study will be published in the scientific literature later this year.

-It is expected that the results of the CLARITY study will be used by government bodies worldwide in their future evaluations of the safety of BPA.
+It is expected that the the CLARITY BPA study results will be used by government bodies worldwide in their future evaluations of the safety of BPA.
 That process has already been initiated by FDA.
 In a statement released in conjunction with the report, Dr. Stephen Ostroff, Deputy Commissioner for Foods and Veterinary Medicine at the U.S. Food and Drug Administration (FDA) noted: “our initial review supports our determination that currently authorized uses of BPA continue to be safe for consumers.”